LivingWithHippos/unchained-bot/README.md

 python3 unchained-bot.py
 ```

 **Note about pipenv:** minimum python version [is not supported](https://github.com/pypa/pipenv/issues/1050) by `pipenv` so I put `python_version = "3"` in Pipfile.
 This value means any version 3.x of Python will be considered acceptable, but to run unchained-bot, you need a version >=3.4.
-It also won't work with any version >=4, but at the moment, this avoids python 2.x, which is the most probable "wrong version."
+It also won't work with any version >=4, but at the moment, this avoids Python 2.x, which is the most probable "wrong version."

 ##### Automatic install with setup.py